Jurickson Profar Player Props: Rockies vs. Mets

-After going 0-for-2 in his last game, Jurickson Profar and the Colorado Rockies face the New York Mets (who will start Tylor Megill) at 4:10 PM ET on Saturday.
+On Sunday, Jurickson Profar (coming off going 0-for-2) and the Colorado Rockies play the New York Mets, whose starting pitcher will be Joey Lucchesi.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Mets.
+He had a hitless performance in his previous game (0-for-2) against the Mets.

 Jurickson Profar Game Info & Props vs. the Mets